Errrneist/AIARG-UWKWT-Calibration-Driver/README.md

 * Update 20180316: Might need to rewrite the main framework to optimize performance.
 * Update 20180317: After discussion, decided to rewrite the main framework.
 GUI design planned.
 * Update 20180325: Main framework rewrote completed and old prototypes are moved to the prototypes folder.
-* Update 20180326: Engineering Sample MK-I (Normal Beam.vi) released.
+* Update 20180326: Engineering Sample MK-I released.
 #### Stage IV: Engineering Sample MK-II (Data Collection and Channel Module)
 * Update 20180329: Based on discussion, rewriting framework and GUI redesign started.
 * Update 20180401: Found a way to work around the "BIG BUG" issue.